Firing squad executions to return in Idaho after lawmakers pass controversial bill

 Mr Skaug said firing squads were a better option than lethal injections despite that they may cause serious pain before death.

-“There can be about 10 seconds of extreme pain before death at times, but I find it to be, in my personal view, more humane than lethal injection,” he said last month, according to the AP.
+“There can be about 10 seconds of extreme pain before death at times, but I find it to be, in my personal view, more humane than lethal injection,” he said earlier this year, according to the AP.

+Lethal injection is the primary method used in the overwhelming majority of states that allow the death penalty.

 More follows...